-This dedicated and driven Pastry Chef walked into the Shangri-La hotel in Sydney, four and a half years ago.
-Since then, she has transformed the pastry team, but has also become the driving force behind the revolution of patisserie in hotels around Australia.
-Her sell out Dessert Degustation in her pastry kitchen has put the Shangri La on the culinary map in Australia.
+The Culinary Academy Award of Excellence allowed Anna to travel to Paris to work with renowned Pastry Chef Pierre Herme at Pierre Herme Patisserie at Rue Bonaparte, Paris.
+Anna returned to Australia and walked into the Shangri-La hotel in Sydney, where she has not only transformed the pastry team but has also become the driving force behind the revolution of patisserie in hotels around Australia.
+Her sell-out Dessert Degustation in her pastry kitchen has put the Shangri-La on the culinary map in Australia.

 In 2014, one of Anna’s trademark dishes, an extraordinarily beautiful modernist takes on the traditional Carrot Cake won best dessert in Australia – an award presented by Foodservice.
 She was then featured on MasterChef Australia with that very same dessert.
 Anna was asked to return as a Guest Challenge Presenter on Masterchef Australia in 2015 and 2016, featuring her Anna’s Mess and Firecracker desserts to the stunned contestants.

 Anna’s crazy dessert challenges caught the eye of the Producers of Family Food Fight Australia, and in 2017 and 2019 she appeared on Nine’s prime-time reality series as co-host alongside Matt Moran and Tom Parker Bowles.

 Anna launched her first cookbook Sweet Street in May 2018, and it sold out within weeks.
 She is working on a new book, which will be released in the second half of 2019.